AliHai/SE-4367-Testing/Readme.txt

 Folder Use:
-This folder is designed to hold ONLY NECESSARY project file Keep each project in it's own folder
+This folder is designed to hold ONLY NECESSARY project files Keep each project in it's own folder
 Document any and all steps needed to use each project Document all third party software needed to use each project Provide links and full descriptions of third party softwares
 	this ensures all members can build the project
-Make sure workspace is useable
+Source is easily useage
-	this allows easily builds from github
+	this allows quick builds from github
 	this will increase simplicity

 Keep large files out of the folder including: